Student Code of Conduct (Policy 3.090)

 - Sexual Assault:

-- Oral, anal, or vaginal penetration by, or union with, the sexual organ of another or the anal or vaginal penetration of another by any other object without mutual consent.
+- Oral, anal, or vaginal penetration by, or union with, the sexual organ of another or the anal or vaginal penetration of another by any other object without mutual consent is illegal and prohibited.

-- Skates, Bicycles, Mopeds, Scooters, Motorcycles and related vehicles:
+- Skateboards, Bicycles, Mopeds, Scooters, Motorcycles and related vehicles:

-- Skating, skateboarding, hoverboards, and other related vehicles are prohibited on College property.
+- Skating, skateboarding, hoverboards, and all related vehicles are prohibited on College property.

 - Vehicles and modes of transport are to be parked and stored in approved parking lot locations.
 Use of items listed above are not permitted inside College buildings or on college grounds.
 The owner is responsible for any damages caused by bringing any such item into a building or onto College grounds.

-- According to College procedure 1.1000, soliciting or canvassing for commercial purposes by any individual or group is not permitted on college premises.
+- According to College procedure 1.1000, soliciting or canvassing to sell merchandise or product by any individual or group is not permitted on college premises.

 - Engaging in a pattern of conduct that willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person commits the offense of stalking.